bootstraponline/encodeURIComponent_ruby/README.md

-encodeURIComponent_ruby
+encodeURIComponent for Ruby
 =======================

-encodeURIComponent for ruby based on V8
+A port of V8's URIEncodeComponent to Ruby.

+Based on `r11482` of V8's [SVN repository](https://code.google.com/p/v8/wiki/Source).

+# Why use this?

+* There's no other complete implementation of JavaScript's encodeURIComponent for Ruby that I'm aware of.
+* Based on the excellent V8 code used in Chrome.